 - Wheels & Tires: WTB Alloy rims; quick release hubs; Kenda Small Block 8 tires

 - Brakes: Dual hydraulic disc brakes provide excellent stopping power and precision (kickstand not includ

 Prices pulled from the Amazon Product Advertising API on:

 Product prices and availability are accurate as of the date/time indicated and are subject to change.
 Any price and availability information displayed on [relevant Amazon Site(s), as applicable] at the time of purchase will apply to the purchase of this product.

 Royce Union is unlike any other previously mentioned in this list.
 It’s because it is a budget bike but with trail-ready components.

 This makes it a great choice for beginners who don’t want to compromise quality for the sake of cost-efficiency.
 This is a trail bike made with an alloy frame.

-It comes with WTB Trail II tires, a WTB Volt saddle, and an SLX 2×11 drivetrain, making this capable for uphills and downhill performance.
+It comes with WTB Trail II tires, a WTB Volt saddle, and an SLX 2×11 drivetrain, making this capable of uphills and downhill performance.
 The cogs also have an 11×42 tooth number.

 It has a Suntour XCT fork upfront with just 100 mm of travel.
-This means that it can easily go rocky uphills with ease because of its cross-country bikes design and build.
+This means it can easily go rocky uphills because of its cross-country bike design and build.